Set your master plan in place now for a successful 2022!

-A new year always brings sweet anticipation and as we make our through 2021 — hopefully bidding farewell to the tragedy of COVID — we’re filled with even more hope than normal.
+A new year always brings sweet anticipation and as we make our to 2022 — hopefully bidding farewell to the tragedy of COVID — we’re filled with even more hope than normal.
 With a renewed commitment to getting and staying healthier this year, we’re focused on getting better sleep too – the foundation of a healthy lifestyle.

 1. Get in the groove and move with more exercise.
 Not in the habit yet?
 That’s okay.
 As Drew says, “Play basketball with some friends, take your dog on a walk…anything counts!”
 Just getting started is a good first step and you’ll find you sleep better when you get moving.
 It’s okay if you’re not a fan of exercise, but it’s good to find something you enjoy.
 After all, as Jonathan points out, we’ve all got different interests: “I know we don’t all love exercise the way Drew does.
 That would be super annoying.
 But getting your heart rate up really does wonders for your energy level—and it’s good for you!”

 2. Volunteer and give a helping hand to others.
 “It feels really good to get out and help others in your community,” says Drew.
 That great feeling isn’t the only benefit of volunteering.
 It can actually reduce stress and lower blood pressure, especially with activities that get your heart rate up.
 Whatever you choose, take a page out of Jonathan’s book, “Find a cause you love and figure out how to get involved.
 You’ll be all the happier for it.”
 Because, let’s be honest, there are few things in life that are more satisfying than knowing you’ve helped someone else.